worldline/Sips-International-non-FR-PHPlibrary/README.md

 # PaymentResponse #

 The `PaymentResponse` is typically used in a separate endpoint that is available to SIPS.
-This URL will be used by the SIPS platform ti inform the Merchant whether the payment was successful.
+This URL will be used by the SIPS platform to inform the Merchant whether the payment was successful.

-Checking whether the payment is successful relies on checking if `RESPONSECODE` parameter is `00` or `60`.
+Checking whether the payment is successful relies on checking if the `RESPONSECODE` parameter is `00` or `60`.

 ```php
   	<?php